 Add Tasks to the Inbox Quickly

-Add a task by clicking the + in the lower right corner.
-Or to quickly add a task to your Inbox from any Nozbe screen tap the spacebar.
-It will bring up a bar like the one in the picture below.
+Add a task to your Inbox by clicking the + in the lower right corner.
+Or to quickly add a task to your Inbox from any Nozbe screen tap the space-bar.
+This will bring up a bar like the one in the picture below.

 Type in your task.
 If you tap Enter, the task will be added directly to your inbox for you to sort at a later time.

-To save time now, you can skip the Inbox and use # to assign specific attributes.
+To save time now, you can add your task directly to different Projects and Categories by using # to assign specific attributes.